Maritime cocaine smuggling: The arrival in European ports

+Corruption as an enabler for criminal infiltration of ports

+An important part of successful cocaine smuggling is the involvement of port employees.
+Port employees who work with criminal networks, through collusion, coercion, or infiltration, are essential.
+This can include various types of port employees, such as crane operators, security personnel, customs officials, and transport company personnel.
+Due to their legitimate presence in the port, employees can move between different areas without necessarily attracting attention or raising suspicions.
+In addition, they possess information on container positions as well as departures and access to the containers themselves.
+Corruption is particularly useful for criminal organizations when accessing the port's entry and exit points.
+The main tasks of corrupt port employees in these scenarios are either sharing information or providing more direct assistance.
+More active forms of assistance may involve helping shipments bypass control procedures by clearing containers without inspection or by moving goods to more convenient locations for retrieval.

+Recent Europol and EMCDDA assessments have also highlighted the growing role of specialised facilitators within maritime cocaine trafficking.
+Rather than controlling every stage of the supply chain, criminal organisations increasingly rely on networks of logistics specialists, corrupt port employees, transport companies and brokers who provide specific services within the trafficking process.
+This has contributed to a more flexible and decentralised maritime trafficking system.

 Key responses

 Since 9/11, countries have shown an increased response and focus to maritime security related issues as threats to ports became a concern.
 This has created an increased focus and recognition of the role of the maritime in cocaine smuggling.
 The UNODC has been a major actor in the response to combatting maritime cocaine smuggling at an international level.
 The UNODC has found that corruption and weak law enforcement capacity are key factors in keeping the supply chain of cocaine smuggling resilient.
 The UNODC has recognised the maritime as a popular domain due to the lack of jurisdiction on the high seas.
 Therefore, international cooperation is the crucial tool to counter maritime cocaine smuggling based on the principle of "shared and common responsibility".

 United States response

 The United States government has gone for a more invasive approach to the issue of maritime cocaine smuggling.
 Rather than relying solely on the US Coast Guard and customs to detect cocaine being smuggling into the country, the United States government is intervening in Colombia.
 The United States has provided military hardware and training to the Colombian military, aiming to reduce the quantity of cocaine directed towards the United States.
 In addition to this, the United States government is also providing infrastructure to Colombia to assist in fighting insurgency in the country created by FARC and ELN.